 We also provide a private discussion forum for our mentors, so that they can compare notes on their own process and mentorship philosophy, and provide feedback that will help shape the program.

-If you missed the opportunity to join in past years — or are eager to be involved again — be sure to sign up to become a mentor or mentee during the registration process for the 2019 Forum in Tampa.
+If you missed the opportunity to join in past years — or are eager to be involved again — be sure to sign up to become a mentor or mentee during the Forum registration process.